 There also was considerable blowback to The Project, which was to be expected in an increasingly polarized country where even history has its sides.
 Yet even in times of great polarization, the virulent criticism, mainly from some Republican politicians and right wing media, was extraordinary.
 They denounced The 1619 Project as divisive, unpatriotic, revisionist, and denigrating of the country’s founding principles.
 It was even called racist.

 Some Republican members in Congress threatened to withhold federal dollars to schools that taught the book.
-Seizing on and amplifying the outrage, then president Donald J. Trump denounced The 1619 Project and ordered the establishment of a 1776 Commission that produced a “patriotic” version the country’s founding.
+Seizing on and amplifying the outrage, then president Donald J. Trump denounced The 1619 Project and ordered the establishment of a 1776 Commission that produced a “patriotic” version of the country’s founding.

-Hannah-Jones also garnered criticism among some prominent historians who disagreed with some of her assumptions: most prominently her stating that 1619 is the true founding of the United States; and that the colonists took up arms agent the King to protect slavery.
+Hannah-Jones also garnered criticism among some prominent historians who disagreed with some of her assumptions: most prominently her stating that 1619 is the true founding of the United States; and that the colonists took up arms against the King to protect slavery.
 (The book version changed the word all to some when citing that protecting slavery was the primary reason for separation from England.)
 New York Times writer Adam Hochschild wrote an excellent take on the book, The Project, and the critical reaction to them in the New York Times.
 He is both critical and laudatory of the work and, particularly praising how the various writers showed “unexpected” links between the past and present”.

 The criticism of The 1619 Project, both scholarly and political, can not conceal, nor should it detract from, the horror and brutality that was slavery in America; nor can it hide the racist Jim Crow policies of the South as well as those of the US government that denied most eligible Black Americans the benefits of the GI Bill and FHA loans that built a strong white middle class.